Part 2: Scaling of HSC Marks

 Scaling of HSC marks is the process of converting HSC marks into scaled marks for comparison.
 Read this guide to learn how different subjects are scaled and how to take advantage of scaling to maximise your ATAR.

-Scaling of HSC marks
+Scaling of HSC Marks

 What is meant by HSC scaling?
 The second step in determining your ATAR is the conversion of HSC marks into scaled marks.